MicrosoftDocs/win32/desktop-src/appxpkg/appx-packaging-samples.md

 # Packaging, deployment, and query SDK samples

-These samples demonstrate the packaging, deployment, and query APIs for Windows Store apps.
+These samples demonstrate the packaging, deployment, and query APIs for UWP apps.

 ## Packaging API samples